NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 Step 2: Submit Documents

 Upload pay stubs, W-2s, tax returns, bank statements, and a copy of your ID through the secure portal.
-For self-employed buyers — common in the Dripping Springs area — Adam will review your P&L statements and structure the best loan option for your income profile.
+For the self-employed buyers and tech professionals common in 78620, Adam will review P&L statements, K-1s, and RSU vesting schedules and structure the best loan option for your actual income profile — including bank-statement and asset-depletion paths if W-2 income doesn't tell the full story.

 Step 3: Receive Pre-Approval Letter

 Within 24 to 48 hours, you will have a pre-approval letter ready.
-Adam will review your options, explain your maximum purchase price, and recommend the best loan structure — whether that is conventional, jumbo, or construction financing.
+Adam will review your options, explain your maximum purchase price, and recommend the best loan structure — whether that is conventional, jumbo, or one-time-close construction for a custom build on Arrowhead Ranch / Fitzhugh Road acreage.

 Dripping Springs Mortgage FAQ